Koha-Community/kohadocs/en/source/02_administration.rst

 Descriptions:

--  This setting in only applicable if the library has a paid subscription to the external Content Café service from Baker & Taylor.
-Use the box provided to enter in the library's Content Café username and password.
+-  This setting in only applicable if the library has a paid subscription to the external Content CafÃ© service from Baker & Taylor.
+Use the box provided to enter in the library's Content CafÃ© username and password.
 Also, ensure that the :ref:`BakerTaylorBookstoreURL` and :ref:`BakerTaylorEnabled` settings are properly set.
-The Content Café service is a feed of enhanced content such as cover art, professional reviews, and summaries that is displayed along with Staff Client/OPAC search results.
+The Content CafÃ© service is a feed of enhanced content such as cover art, professional reviews, and summaries that is displayed along with Staff Client/OPAC search results.
 For more information on this service please see the Baker & Taylor website: